 Exploring the controversy around SAFe’s approach to Product Ownership

 Exploring SAFe’s Approach to Product Ownership What is SAFe’s perspective on the Product Owner role?
 How does it differ from the Scrum Guide?
-Why is Product Ownership split to Product Owner and Product Manager in SAFe?
+Why is Product Ownership split between the Product Owner and Product Manager in SAFe?
 SAFe’s approach to Product Ownership draws quite a bit of criticism.
-As a Professional Scrum Trainer who’s also a SAFe Fellow/SPCT, here’s my perspective… Product Ownership is a crucial element in improving Outcomes SAFe and Scrum both consider product ownership crucial to maximizing [...]
+As a Professional Scrum Trainer who’s also …

 Advanced Scrum Product Ownership — Riding Dinosaurs